4d/4d-for-ios/docs/DetailformTemplate-Storyboard.md

 ![Storyboard custom detailform](assets/en/custom-detailform/storyboard-custom-detailform.png)

-For each cell, we're going to add a:
+For this template, we're going to add a:

 * Profile header image
 * A field to be duplicated